 When doing a cleanse it is important to be gentle with yourself and by now you are nearing the completion of phase 2 of the cleanse.
 So now is a perfect time to talk about some ways to pamper yourself at home.
 Some folks might prefer to go out to your local spa and get the royal treatment.
 I love that too!
-At times to do something a bit less pricey and more private is what makes sense for me.
+At times something a bit less pricey and more private is what makes sense for me.

 Here’s a nice routine to pamper yourself at home on your next day off or at the end of a hard day: